zoot101/snapraid-daily/docs/muttrc-examples/README.md

 Mutt supports Oauth2 but requires a hook script to accomplish it.
 Thankfully, the team who develop mutt have provided a python hook script that accomplishes this.

-A requirement of the mutt\_oauth2 hook that is needed to get it to work with Outlook is that it wants to encrypt the token file.
+A requirement of the below hook script (mutt\_oauth2.py) hook that is needed to get it to work with Outlook is that it wants to encrypt the token file.